We are happy to announce the availability of WebSharper 3.4, which you can download here. Here are the main highlights of this release.

 The sitelets API has received a well-needed cleanup and simplification.

-Content is now always asynchronous: constructors and combinators take and return values of type Async<Content<_>>
+Content is now always asynchronous: constructors and combinators take and return values of type Async<Content<_>>.

 Context is now always passed from the sitelet to the content, rather than as a callback when constructing the content.